Privacy Policy

 This page describes the type of information we gather about you, with whom the information may be shared and the safeguards we have in place to protect it.
 You have the right to the confidentiality of your medical information and the right to approve or refuse the release of specific information except when the release is required by law, or permitted by law without your authorization.

-The regulations also require that we make a good faith effort to obtain your written acknowledgement that you have received this Notice.
-This is why you will be asked to sign this form at the end.
+The regulations also require that we make a good faith effort to obtain your written acknowledgement that you have received this Notice; therefore we will ask you to sign a Privacy Practices Notice Acknowledgement when you become a client of Northern Nevada HOPES.

 Who Will Follow This Notice

-This notice described practices of all of the persons and entities at Northern Nevada HOPES regarding the use of your medical information and that of:
+This Notice describes the privacy practice of all of the persons and entities at Northern Nevada HOPES regarding the use of your medical information and that of:

 • Any health care professional employed and contracted by Northern Nevada HOPES who is authorized to enter information into your medical record.